puppetlabs/puppet-docs/source/guides/rest_api.markdown

 ## The agent REST API

-The puppet agent is by default set not to listen to HTTP requests.
+By default, puppet agent is set not to listen to HTTP requests.
 To enable this you must set `listen = true` in the puppet.conf or pass `--listen true` to puppet agent when starting.
-The [namespaceauth](./security.html#namespaceauthconf) file must also exist, and the [rest_authconfig](./security.html#authconf) must allow access to these resources, which isn't done by default.
+Due to a known bug in the 2.6.x releases of Puppet, puppet agent will not start with `listen = true` unless a namespaceauth.conf file exists, even though this file is not consulted.
+The node's [rest_authconfig][authconf] file must also allow access to the agent's resources, which isn't permitted by default.

 ### Facts